akamai/DDSpoof/README.md

 Usage: ddspoof.py [OPTIONS] COMMAND [ARGS]...

 Options:
-  -iface TEXT        Name of the interface to use  [required] -retry INTEGER     Set the max retry amount for the various functions used
+  -i, --iface TEXT             Name of the interface to use  [required] -retry INTEGER               Set the max retry amount for the various
-                     by the tool
-  -config-file TEXT  Path to a DDSpoof config file to load configuration from -v, --verbose      Display verbose output
+                               functions used by the tool --config-file TEXT           Path to a DDSpoof config file to load configuration from
+  -v, --verbose                Display verbose output -np, --enum-name-protection  Test server name protection status.
+Note:
+                               This option will cause DDSpoof to create DNS records on the server
   --help                       Show this message and exit.
 ```

 At startup, DDSpoof will perform the following: